owentashlin/GA--project-1-Simon/planning.md

 *Changes/Fixes*
 - change color changes in js to classes and set up toggle on click

-- fix window sizing, consider mobile view options?
+- fix window sizing, consider mobile view options? - partially complete - need to work out mobile options

+For Monday: work out toggles and see how that performs with player and game functions differently than button press functions

 *Stretch*
 - add tone on button click and mute button